alfonsof/aws-java-examples/awslambdas3copy/README.md

   }
   ```

-* Create a role: Role-VM-buckets
+* Create a role: Role-VM-buckets:

   This role uses the policy: Policy-VM-buckets